 Employment will be generated with a number of people being employed at the project site including security personnel, ordinary labourers' cleaners and gardeners.
-Some of the amenities with prospects for employment during the operational phase is; gym, social hall, business centre, pools, and chemistry.
+Some of the amenities with prospects for employment during the operational phase is; business shops, and chemistry.